 The loan does not have to be repaid as long as the senior remains living in the home and pays property taxes and mortgage insurance, on the assumption that the balance of the loan will be paid off through the sale of the estate once the homeowner moves away or dies.

-One of the most popular options for reverse mortgages is the line of credit, available only in an adjustable rate.
-And, with interest rates at their lowest since the Great Depression, now is the time for seniors to lock in the rates and make full use of current purchasing value, says financial planner Karen DeRose, managing partner of DeRose Financial Planning Group.
+By far the most popular option for reverse mortgages is the line of credit, available only as an adjustable rate.
+And, with interest rates at their lowest since the Great Depression, now is the time for seniors to lock in the low life caps on maximum rates and make full use of current purchasing value, says financial planner Karen DeRose, managing partner of DeRose Financial Planning Group.

 Taking out a line of credit through a reverse loan will serve to shield a homeowner’s assets from inflation in two ways, she says.